freakingrocky/thoryvos/Readme.md

 url = thoryvos.anon_upload(file)
 ```
 The input must be strings.\
-On succesful upload, returns the location of the file downloaded.
-Otherwise, error code of type int\
+On succesful upload, returns the location of the file downloaded.\
 On succesful download, returns the url of the uploaded file.
-Otherwise, error code of type int

 ### For steganography:
 ```
 steg = thoryvos.hide_data(infile, outfile, datafile, lsb=None)
-steg = thoryvos.recover_data(infile, outfile, lsb=None, nbytes=None)
+thoryvos.recover_data(infile, outfile, lsb=None, nbytes=None)
 ```
 infile -> Path to the input file (file to be hidden in)\
 datafile -> Path to the data file (data file to be hidden)\
 outfile -> Path to the output file (name of the output file)\
 On succesful hiding, returns a tuple containing lsb & nbytes values respectively. `(lsb, nbytes)`.
-Otherwise, error code of type int.

 ### Made by Rakshan Sharma
 ### Instagram: freakingrocky